-Chamber of Commerce & Board of Trade
+Chamber of Commerce and Boards of Trade require proper coverage.

 Chambers of Commerce and Boards of Trade are nonprofits, and as such, face many of the risks that other nonprofits face.
 Anyone considering taking a position as a director or officer on a nonprofit board should consider the responsibilities involved.
 They could be held responsible for: